Last updated:

 and form 95% confidence intervals for

 the the estimates of the mean and standard deviation.
-Are these means
+Arrange these

 and standard deviations estimated very precisely?
 Which estimates are